 The SEIS vision was published in 2005 by the Environment Policy Review Group (EPRG) following discussions initiated in the early 2000s on how to streamline reporting of data and information by Member States up to the European level, given the potential of new ICT and GIS technologies.
 As such the concept has been around, and the Agency has been involved, for some time, but is now being actively implemented.
-The 2008 Communication from the Commission "Towards a Shared Environmental Information System" sets out the resulting approach to modernising and simplifying the collection, exchange and use of data and information states that
+The 2008 Communication from the Commission "Towards a Shared Environmental Information System" sets out the resulting approach to modernising and simplifying the collection, exchange and use of data and information required for the design and implementation of environmental policy.
+The Communication states that